dzhavat/css-initial-value/README.md

-# css-default README
+# CSS Initial Value

-This is the README for your extension "css-default".
+This is the README for your extension "css-initial-value".
 After writing up a brief description, we recommend including the following sections.

 ## Features